If you’re tired of entering your password every time you open your laptop, macOS allows you to actually unlock your Mac with your Apple Watch.

 First, your Mac must be a 2013 or newer model.
 Sadly even if your 2012 Mac is Bluetooth 4.0-enabled, it won’t work with the auto unlock feature.
 To see when your Mac was built, click the Apple menu in the upper-left screen corner and then About This Mac.

-You must also have upgraded your Mac to macOS Sierra and your Watch to watchOS 3.
+You must also have upgraded your Mac to macOS Sierra or a newer version of macOS and your Watch to watchOS 3.

 Both your Watch and Mac must be connected to the same iCloud account, and two-factor authentication must be enabled for your Apple ID.